innoworkssoftware/inleads-event-logger/README.md

 inleadsEvents.setUser('email', 'name', { role: 'some-role' });

 // track should only be called once init and setUser is completed
-// event-type is mandatory
+// event-name is mandatory
-inleadsEvents.track('event-type', { from: 'screen-name' });
+inleadsEvents.track('event-name', { from: 'screen-name' });
 ```
 ## Functions Reference